jneen/parsimmon/README.md

   - `Parsimmon.any` consumes and yields the next character of the stream.
   - `Parsimmon.all` consumes and yields the entire remainder of the stream.
   - `Parsimmon.eof` expects the end of the stream.
-  - `Parsimmon.index` is a parser that yields the current index of the parse.
-  - `Parsimmon.indexLineColumn` is a parser that yields an object with a more verbose index of the parse: it has a 0-based character `offset` and 1-based `line` and `column` numbers.
+  - `Parsimmon.index` is a parser that yields an object an object representing the current offset into the parse: it has a 0-based character `offset` property and 1-based `line` and `column` properties.
   - `Parsimmon.test(pred)` yield a single character if it passes the predicate.
   - `Parsimmon.takeWhile(pred)` yield a string containing all the next characters that pass the predicate.